piafle3005/group3/use-cases/use-case-24.md

 ### Goal in Context

-As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the total population, population in cities, population not in cities, for all regions.
+As an employee that is working for an organisation that requires reporting on population information, I want to create a report of the total population, population in cities, population not in cities, for all counties.

 ### Scope